 The next step is to set the 8x12-inch porcelain wall tile in a running bond or brick pattern so that it looks good and stays put.

-1. Plan the Layout
+1. Plan the Layout of the Tile

 I always plan the layout to make sure the tile is centered and symmetrical.
 The goal is to maximize the size of tiles at the bottom and top, avoiding narrow pieces.
 I avoid using a full piece at the top because the ceiling is usually not perfectly level.
 By cutting the top course of tile on all three walls, I can keep the joint width consistent all the way around.